Counterfactual harm: Counterfactual harm

 \section{Counterfactual harm}

 We now present our definitions for harm and benefit based on Definition \ref{def cca}.
-We use $y_a$ to denote the state of post-intervention outcome $Y_a$, noting that $Y_\emptyset = Y$.
-Counterfactual states are identified with an $*$, e.g. $Z = z^*$.
-First we consider the harm caused by an action given we observe the outcome (Question 1 in Section \ref{section: intro}).
+For the examples described in this paper we focus on simple environments with single outcome variables, for which harm can be determined by comparing the factual utility received by the user to the utility they would have received had the agent taken some default action $A = \bar a$ (Definition \ref{def: counterfactual harm}).
+In Appendix \ref{supp note: default policy} we describe how this default action can be determined.
+Some more complicated situations call for a path-dependent measure of harm, which we provide in Appendix \ref{supp note: expanded definitions} along with examples in Appendices \ref{supp note: cca problems}-\ref{supp note: default policy}.
+In the following, counterfactual states are identified with an $*$, e.g. $Z = z^*$.
+First we define the harm caused by an action given we observe the outcome (Question 1).\\